-This article provides background information and considerations to use the Azure A8, A9, A10, and A11 instances, also known as compute intensive instances.
-Key features that distinguish these instances include:
+This article provides background information and considerations for using the Azure A8, A9, A10, and A11 instances, also known as compute-intensive instances.
+Key features of these instances include:

-High performance hardware – The Azure data center hardware running these instances is designed and optimized for compute and network intensive applications including high performance computing (HPC) cluster applications, modeling, and simulations.
+High-performance hardware – The Azure datacenter hardware that runs these instances is designed and optimized for compute-intensive and network-intensive applications, including high-performance computing (HPC) cluster applications, modeling, and simulations.

 8 cores @ 2.6 GHz